Pr241singh/BeaconHealth/README.md

 # BeaconHealth
-A project that i made during my internship
+A project that I made during my internship